 In their research, the Penn State team looked at how each of these medications affected varying cytochrome enzymes, noting that each altered the body’s ability to metabolize specific compounds – Compounds that may then cause an increase in effects for other drugs taken that interact with these same inhibited enzymes.

-Ultimately the team came up with a (non-exhaustive) list of 57 known medications that can have potentially lethal interactions with cannabinoids; commonly recognizable names include clobazam (a seizure medication), fentanyl (a synthetic opioid) and warfarin (a blood thinner). (link to PDF)
+Ultimately the team came up with a (non-exhaustive) list of 57 known medications that can have potentially lethal interactions with cannabinoids; commonly recognizable names include clobazam (a seizure medication), fentanyl (a synthetic opioid) and warfarin (a blood thinner). (

 All of these drugs listed are known as “NTI”, or “narrow therapeutic index” medications – Defined as “drugs with small differences between therapeutic & toxic doses”, this means any interaction with other drugs can lead to disastrous consequences.